amit-elbaz-mck/spaceflights-try1/spaceflight/spaceflight-folder/docs/source/index.rst

-.. spaceflight_try2 documentation master file, created by sphinx-quickstart.
+.. spaceflight_folder documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project spaceflight_try2's API docs!
+Welcome to project spaceflight_folder's API docs!
 =============================================

 .. toctree::